-(May be repeated up to 7 semester hours) Students learn to write, develop, and produce collaborative and solo audio drama projects while collaborative and solo audio drama projects while studying trends and opportunities in contemporary audio drama.
+(May be repeated up to 7 semester hours) Students learn to write, develop, and produce collaborative and solo audio drama projects while studying trends and opportunities in contemporary audio drama.
 This course includes the writing and production of a season of an audio drama.